 Whether you choose to contact LendingTree, another online mortgage site, or a local lender, these are the questions I recommend you ask:

 - Based on my current credit, how long will it be before I qualify for a mortgage?

 - Based on my families income and debts, what home price can I plan on qualifying for?

 - What items on my credit should I work on and what blemishes should I ignore?

 - Using an FHA loan at the home price I qualify for(asked earlier) what can I expect to pay for a down payment and in closing costs?

-When you contact Lending Tree, or another lender, make sure to write down the answers to the questions you ask!
-The home price estimates, down payment amount, and closing costs will be useful numbers in the upcoming steps AND when your doing your rent to own search.
+When you speak to your lender make sure you write down their answers to the questions you ask.
+The home price estimates, down payment amount, and closing costs will be useful numbers in the upcoming steps AND when you begin your rent to own search.

 Keep in mind, we’re always looking for trusted, top performing companies that treat our members well!